yobulkdev/yobulkdev/README.md

 ### Option:2 Through Docker Run

 If you are a Docker user, you may try this way!
-- Prerequisites:<b>You should have installed mongo on your local machine and it's running.</b>
+- Prerequisites:<b>You should have installed mongodb on your local machine and it's running.</b>
 ```bash
 docker run --rm -it -p 5050:5050/tcp  yobulk/yobulk
 ```
-- To make use of <b>YoBulk Open AI</b> feature,please make the below change.
+- To make use of <b>YoBulk Open AI</b> feature, please follow the guidelines as below.

 > Please pass the Open AI key generated from [OpenAI API site](https://platform.openai.com/account/api-keys) in --env to explore YoBulk AI features.